MrJohnZoidberg/Snips-Wecker/README.md

 app `Wecker & Alarme` (by domi; [this]) to your *German* assistant.

+2. You want to have a more unique alarmclock?
+Take a look at the section `Configuration` below and see what you can change.

+3. Now you may change some parameter values of the alarmclock in the app store.

-2. If you already have the same assistant on your platform, update it with:
+4. If you already have the same assistant on your platform, update it with:
       ```bash
       sam update-assistant
       ```